LvBench: A Benchmark for Long-form Video Understanding with Versatile Multi-modal Question Answering: Experiments

-Following \cite{yu2023self}, we build our \method upon BLIP-2 \cite{li2023blip}, using its flan-t5 xl LLM variant.
-In the keyframe branch, we choose 32 keyframes along with their respective subtitles, from 512 uniformly sampled frames and their corresponding subtitles.
-In the context branch, we uniformly sample 512 frames and truncated concatenated subtitles to a length of 512.
-Then, we use 32 learnable query embeddings to model the context of long videos and long subtitles, respectively.
+\textbf{Implement Datails$\quad$} In our \method, we uniformly sample 512 frames.
+For the keyframe pathway, we select top 32 frame and subtitle pairs.
+For the long context pathway, the learnable query embeddings for long frames and long subtitles are both 32.
 All experiments are conducted on 8 A100 GPUs.
 Due to the large computation of the BLIP-2, we can only use a batch size of 1.
-Regarding other hyperparameters, we refer to the settings in \cite{yu2023self}.
-As for other VideoQA methods and all multimodal LLMs methods, their experimental settings follow the original paper.
+Regarding other hyperparameters, we refer to the settings in~\cite{yu2023self}.
+Table.~\ref{tab:hypers} shows the fine-tuning hyperparameters of our \method.
+As for other VideoQA methods and all MLLM methods, their experimental settings follow the original paper, except that we input additional subtitles for multimodal reasoning.
+For GPT-4o~\cite{gpt4o}, we uniformly sample 384 frames as visual inputs.
+For Gemini-1.5 Pro~\cite{reid2024gemini}, we uniformly sample 1000 frames.